 Tarrant Distinguished Visiting Professorship of Organic Chemistry

-Tarrant Summer Graduate Research Scholarship
+Tarrant Summer Graduate Research Fellowship

 W. M. Jones Award for Originality and Creativity